 One study on bear eating habits published in 2017 recorded a 10-year-old male eating a 6-year-old female brown bear.

 9.)
-Grizzly bears may eat up to 90lbs of food each day.
-That’s like 360 Whoppers from Burger King!
+Grizzly bears may eat up to 90 lbs. of food each day.
+That’s like eating up to 360 hamburgers!

-But wait, there is still more about the grizzly bear!
+But wait, there is still more on the grizzly bear!

 11.)
 Male grizzly bears are solitary and bears are only found in groups (or sloths) during hyperphagia, during salmon runs, where they are gorging themselves before hibernation.